This document describes how the Simple IoT project fulfills the basic requirements as described in the top level README.

 Initially synchronization between edge and cloud nodes is supported.
 The edge device will contain an "upstream" node that defines a connection to another instance's NATS server -- typically in the cloud.
 The edge node is responsible for synchronizing of all state using the following algorithm:

+Node deletions are recorded by setting a tombstone point in the edge above the node to true.
 If a node is deleted, this information needs to be recorded, otherwise the synchronization process will simply re-create the deleted node if it exists on another instance.
-To signify a node has been deleted, the hash will be set to a blank string.

 Much of the frontend architecture is already defined by the Elm architecture.
 The current frontend is based on the elm-spa.dev project, which defines the data/page model.
 Data is fetched using REST APIs, but eventually we would like to use the same synchronization method that is used in edge devices to make the web UI more real-time.